4 secrets about the Notre-Dame-la-Grande church in Poitiers

 On the site of an ancient pagan temple!

 Many mysteries remain around Our Lady the Great !
-Historically, a pagan temple stood in its place, replaced by a church mentioned for the first time in the Xrd century.
+Historically, a pagan temple stood in its place, replaced by a church mentioned for the first time in the Xth century.
 At that time, it had a dual status, both parish and collegiate, attached to the domain of the Bishop of Poitiers.
 She didn't have her current form yet.

-Successive constructions
+Successive Constructions

 Over the centuries, the monument will undergo various additions, including various private chapels on the north side of the church, financed by the wealthy merchant families of the city.
 On this side, you can admire beautiful Gothic vaults from the end of the Middle Ages and others dating from the Renaissance.